imapp-pl/gas-cost-estimator/docs/report_stage_ii.md

 - `argument_cost(arg) = log(arg)` - for OPCODEs where the cost is proportional to the bytesize of the argument (remainder of OPCODEs)
 - `argument_cost(arg) = numerator_arg > denominator_arg` - gauged towards the division OPCODES.
 This means that the arguments "cost" more if the OPCODE involves a `numerator / denominator` operation, and the `numerator` part is bigger.

+For the implementation of the `measure_arguments` program generator [see here](https://github.com/imapp-pl/gas-cost-estimator/tree/master/src/program_generator/pg_arguments.py)

 #### Estimation procedure for `measure_arguments`

 The procedure to estimate the argument cost is as follows: